Estafet-LTD/estafet-microservices-scrum/README.md

 The application is designed to be deployed within an Openshift cluster and provides a convenient platform for demonstrating other aspects such as logging, monitoring, release management and testing.

-We chose a scrum application for the demo because it is a business domain that pretty much everybody in the company understands.
-I did simplify some of the behaviour to limit the scope, but the core elements of scrum, such as project backlogs, stories, tasks, sprints, scrum boards and of course project burndown and sprint burndown reports exist.
+A scrum application was chosen for the demo because it is a business domain many are familiar with.
+Some of the behaviour is simplified to limit the scope, but the core elements of scrum, such as project backlogs, stories, tasks, sprints, scrum boards and of course project burndown and sprint burndown reports exist.
 ## Structure
 One thing to note is that each microservice has its own git repository.
 If all of the microservices are stored in a single repository there is a risk that they could be unintentionally recoupled.
 Separate repositories means that each service has its own specific lifecycle and can also be released independently (an important aspect for microservices).